STScI-Citizen-Science/MTPipeline/README.md

 is the AstroDrizzle step.
 AstroDrizzle requires reference files, the path to which is defined by the uref, iref, and jref environment variables.
-There are more than a terabyte of reference files in total, and different referrences will be required for different input images.
+There are more than a terabyte of reference files in total, and different referrences will be required for the proper processing of different input images.

+The AstroDrizzle step will run, however, so long as the paths described in the installation guide are defined.
+If it is unable to find the appropriate reference files, AstroDrizzle will simply skip

 The cosmic ray rejection and png creation should both be functional, however (although the latter expects AstroDrizzle outputs).
 At minimum, the pipeline